jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 So which one is the **optimal hyperplane**?

 The idea is to choose the one with the **largest margin**.
 The larger the margin is, the more confidence the classifier will have.
 In other words, we choose the one with the best generalization ability.

-So What is 'margin'?

-It’s the distance between the closest points from different classes in feature space( the distance between red line and green line in the figure below).
+**Margin** is the distance between the closest points from different classes in feature space( the distance between red line and green line in the figure below).
 We name the closest points as **Support Vectors**( Marked as red and green spots).
-Those are the actual data records that determine the hyperplane.
+So Margin is the distance Those are the actual data records that determine the hyperplane.

 ![img](/img/in-post/post-2020-10-10-SVM/post-SVM-02.png)